romshark/yamagiconf/README.md

 	the `yaml.Unmarshaler` interface.
 	- 🚫 Forbids the use of `yaml` and `env` struct tags within implementations of `encoding.TextUnmarshaler` and/or `yaml.Unmarshaler`.
-	- 🚫 Forbids the use of YAML tag option `"inline"` for non-embedded structs and requires embedded structs to use option `"inline"`.
+	- 🚫 Forbids the use of YAML struct tag option `"inline"` for non-embedded structs and requires embedded structs to use option `"inline"`.
 - YAML restrictions:
 	- 🚫 Forbids the use of `no`, `yes`, `on` and `off` for `bool`,